MuckRock/wordpress-documentcloud/README.md

 1. Go to `localhost:8000`
 2. Create an account.
 Save the username and password, then log in.
-3. Go to the Plugins section, then activate the "Classic Editor" and "DocumentCloud" plugins.
+3. Go to the Plugins section, then activate the "DocumentCloud" plugin.

 ## Changelog

+### 0.6.0
+* Add Gutenberg block for embedding DocumentCloud documents resonating a functionality similar to the shortcode.
+* Update the shortcode to support the following attributes
+  * `onlyshoworg` - When set to 1 it only displays the organization name
+  * `pdf` - When set to 1 it shows a pdf download icon
+  * `showfullscreen` - When set to 1 it displays a full screen icon.
+  * `title` - When set to 1 it displays the title of the document.
+* Allow setting the query parameter attributes when directly embedding the url in Embed block.

 ### 0.5.1